 Business cards are another way of presenting yourself as a professional model.

 But, agents and clients sometimes throw out business cards or they put them in their pockets and lose them.

-What do you look like as a model?
+Comp cards show what you look like as a model

 One more thought about business cards.
-Unless there is a photo on the card you leave the client still won’t remember your look when she is ready to choose models to represent.
+Unless there is a photo on the card, the client still won’t remember your look when she is ready to choose models to represent.

 Now it becomes your business card versus the other 100 composite cards she has on file.
 Who will win out?
 You guessed it!!

 In addition to your head shot on the front of the card, the agent can also see 4-5 pictures on the back along with your all-important stats.

 This is your contact information and other important aspects of what you have to offer as a model.

 Give yourself a chance to be seen and contacted by always leaving your composite card with all contacts.